native advertising vs Sponsored content

 What is native advertising?

-Native is a paid promotion form that focuses on minimizing the aforementioned adverse effect of ads.
+Native advertising is a form of paid promotion designed to minimize the negative impact of traditional ads.
 To reach this goal, native ads mimic the look and feel of their surrounding organic content.
 The objective here is to have little impact on the user’s experience.
 Native ads are designed to match the visual language, function, and tone of the place they’re being served on.
 As a result, people tend to be kinder to them and don’t dismiss them just as easily as they ignore traditional ads.

 Related: Native advertising vs branded content; What’s the difference?